ryanmurf/TravelingSalesman/README.md

 Run
 ----
 //First arg is map
-//Second arg is threads
-java -cp "./jgrapht-0.9.0/lib/*:./bin/" algorithms.designProblem3.TravelingSalesman maps/map8 0
+//Second arg is the method A for annealing B for bruteforce java -cp "./jgrapht-0.9.0/lib/*:./bin/" algorithms.designProblem3.TravelingSalesman maps/map8 A